-Clark Atlanta University Women's track Program Recruiting and Coaching Staff
+Clark Atlanta University Women's track Program Coaching & Recruiting Personnel

-If you're looking to get recruited it's important to know who to talk to - and NCSA provides the details you need.
-The Head Coach of the Clark Atlanta University Women's Track program is Pamela Page.
+If you're hoping to get recruited it is critical to know who to talk to - and NCSA provides the info you need.
+The Head Men's and Women's Track & Field/Cross-Country Coach of the Clark Atlanta University Women's Track program is Pamela Page.
 Additional key staff include:

-If you are interested in becoming a member of Clark Atlanta University Women's Track program they are the individuals you need to contact.
-It's possible to choose to get in touch with them by way of email utilizing the link above or call the school to get more details about the school and Women's Track program before deciding whether or not it's a suitable fit for you personally.
+If you're thinking about becoming a member of Clark Atlanta University Women's Track program they are the people you need to contact.
+You'll be able to choose to get in touch with them via email using the link above or call the school to get additional information about the school and Women's Track program before deciding on if it's the best fit for you personally.

-NCSA offers student high school athletes the tools and information they need to improve their chances of being recruited by a Women's Track program, whether it is at Clark Atlanta University or another school.
-Since 2000, NCSA has been connecting coaches and athletes which is a crucial component of the recruiting process.
-This year on it's own there are 5164 Women's Track high school athletes utilizing the NCSA network, technology and scouting professionals to get their highlights before 3379 coaches at 1572 colleges Women's Track programs nationwide.
+NCSA offers student student athletes the resources and info they need to enhance their chances of being recruited by a Women's Track program, whether it is at Clark Atlanta University or another college.
+Since 2000, NCSA has been connecting athletes and coaches which is a vital part of the recruiting process.
+This year on it's own there are 21411 Women's Track high school athletes making use of the NCSA technology, network and scouting experts to get their highlights in front of 5354 coaches at 1662 colleges Women's Track programs across the country.

-If you want to join the Clark Atlanta University Women's Track program you have to begin to build relationships and a highly-visible, professional quality recruiting profile.
-Beginning that process early is essential to your success.
-So make your free profile to become a verified NCSA Women's Track athlete and begin connecting with coaches at the Clark Atlanta University Women's Track program today.
+If you want to join the Clark Atlanta University Women's Track program you have to start building relationships and a highly-visible, professional quality recruiting profile.
+Starting that process as early as possible is essential to your success.
+So make your free profile to become a verified NCSA Women's Track athlete and start connecting with coaches at the Clark Atlanta University Women's Track program today.